akasprak/akasprak-website/content/project/gc-sand/index.md

 ---
 title: Grand Canyon Exposed Sediment Mapping
-summary: An example of using the in-built project page.
+summary: Mapping land cover response to river regulation from field and remote sensing data along more than 100 miles of the Colorado River.
 tags:
 - Research
 date: "2022-02-16T00:00:00Z"